-1.2.
-Indie No. cators of Inclusive Suffra Indicator ge Description/question Data set 1.2.1 Suffrage (v2elsuffrage) OD: What percentage (%) of adult citizens (as defined by statute) has the legal right to vote in national elections?
+No. Indicator Description/question Data set 1.2.1 Suffrage (v2elsuffrage) OD: What percentage (%) of adult citizens (as defined by statute) has the legal right to vote in national elections?
 V-Dem 1.2.2 Election voter registry (v2elrgstry) ES: In this national election, was there a reasonably accurate voter registry in place and was it used?
 V-Dem